That's What I Said: Fully-Controllable Talking Face Generation: Experiments

 \subsubsection{Implementation Details.}

-We first train StyleGAN2~\cite{karras2020analyzing} generator on the VoxCeleb2 dataset and then train HyperStyle~\cite{alaluf2022hyperstyle} inversion network with the pre-trained StyleGAN2 model.
+First of all, we pre-train a StyleGAN2~\cite{karras2020analyzing} generator on the VoxCeleb2 dataset and then train HyperStyle~\cite{alaluf2022hyperstyle} inversion network with the pre-trained StyleGAN2 model.
 Specifically, we replace the e4e~\cite{tov2021designing} encoder in the HyperStyle model with pSp~\cite{richardson2021encoding} encoder.
 We focus on manipulating 8 specific layers of 14 layers in our generator, namely layers 1, 2, 3, 4, 7, 8, 9, and 10.
 Additionally, we only input the audio feature into 2 specific layers, layers 7 and 8.
 This allows us to effectively control the style of the generated images based on the audio input.

-For the audio source, we downsample the audio to 16kHz, then convert the downsampled audio to mel-spectrograms with an FFT window size of 800, a hop length of 200, and 80 Mel filter banks.
-We utilise a pre-trained audio encoder introduced in~\cite{prajwal2020lip} as our audio encoder.
-We use the Adam~\cite{kingma2014adam} optimiser for updating our model, with a learning rate of ${1e{-4}}$.
-Our framework is implemented on PyTorch~\cite{paszke2019pytorch} with eight 48GB A6000 GPUs.
-Note that the pre-trained models are fine-tuned during training.
+For the audio source, we downsample the audio to 16kHz, then convert the downsampled audio to mel-spectrograms with a window size of 800, a hop length of 200, and 80 Mel filter banks.
+We utilise a pre-trained audio encoder introduced in~\cite{prajwal2020lip}.
+We use Adam~\cite{kingma2014adam} optimiser for updating our model, with a learning rate of ${1e{-4}}$.
+Our framework is implemented on PyTorch~\cite{paszke2019pytorch} and trained with eight 48GB A6000 GPUs.
+Note that the aforementioned pre-trained models are fine-tuned during the training stage.